Skip to content

 • Cervical traction + Manual therapy + Exercise = Optimal pain and functional improvement

-• Patient education + Active treatment = Better long-term outcomes and lower recurrence rates
+• Patient education + Active treatment = Better long-term outcomes and lower recurrence

 • Early intervention with multimodal care = Faster recovery and reduced chronicity risk

 Dr. Notley’s Approach: We combine gentle chiropractic adjustments, targeted soft tissue work, cervical traction when indicated, progressive therapeutic exercises, and comprehensive patient education.
-This multimodal approach aligns with the highest quality evidence and clinical practice guidelines.
+This aligns with the highest quality evidence and clinical practice guidelines.

-When to Consider Additional Medical Consultation
+When to Consider Additional Medical Help

 Red Flags Requiring Immediate Medical Attention